 - Become a Tiddalik storyteller with this activity sheet.
 Follow the sheet's links to watch professional storyteller Alia Alzougbi tell the story of this frog then make your own Tiddalik to help you retell the story in your own words.

-- Use the 'Tale of Two Cities' story expertly told by Alia Alzougbi to explore different perspectives.
-The links to the videos of the stories are in the worksheet 'What do you see?
-What do I see?'
+- Use the 'Tale of Two Villages' story expertly told by Alia Alzougbi to explore different perspectives.
+The links to the videos of the stories are in the worksheet What do you see?
+What do I see?

 Art and creativity

-- Explore different tastes and genres of music through this 'Tuning in' activity.
+- Explore different tastes and genres of music through this tuning in activity.
 Sit down with your friends and family to explore what they like listening to, and learn a bit more about them, as well as music around the world and through the generations.

 Exploring the natural world

 - How much do you know about frogs?
-Use this activity sheet to explore the 'Unusual world of frogs', and remember it is International Save the Frog Day every 29 April!
+Use this activity sheet to explore the unusual world of frogs, and remember it is International Save the Frog Day every 29 April!

 - What parts of the natural world can you find in your own home or at school?
-Why not take a look at any house plants you can find and discover where they come from in our 'Rainforest Plant Hunt' activity.
+Why not take a look at any house plants you can find and discover where they come from in our Rainforest Plant Hunt activity.

 - What sounds can you hear out there?
-Use this 'Sound landscape' activity to listen more closely to the natural world.
+Use this sound landscape activity to listen more closely to the natural world.
 The sheet includes useful links to bird call identifiers and to sound landscapes elsewhere in the world for you to explore with your pupils.

 - How much do you know about the oceans?
-This activity 'Would you rather be a mermaid?' gives us a chance to see how many species we know live in the ocean, what we would rather be or do, but also to talk about environmentally friendly behaviours.
+This activity Would you rather be a mermaid? gives us a chance to see how many species we know live in the ocean, what we would rather be or do, but also to talk about environmentally friendly behaviours.
 You can take this wherever you want to go.

 - What about Cumbria's coastline?
 Have you been to our county's coast and explored it?
-Take a look at this 'Ocean journeys' activity to inspire your exploration of our local sea life.
+Take a look at this ocean journeys activity to inspire your exploration of our local sea life.

 Resources to explore climate change